 - HR – responsible for socialization, familiarization with corporate culture, organizational moments;

-- Team lead – sets personal goals for a newcomer and observes involvement into the project and the team;
+- Team lead – sets personal goals for a newcomer and observes involvement in the project and the team;

-- Mentor – supervises the technical part: introduces workflows, assigns project tasks, reviews the code.
+- Mentor – supervises the technical part: introduces workflows, assigns project tasks, and reviews the code.